Inclement Weather: Summer Heat Advisory

 Supervisors

 There are workspaces around campus that may be too warm for normal operations.
-Supervisors are asked to keep in mind the following principles to ensure the safety and comfort of employees during periods of severe temperatures:
+Supervisors are asked to keep the following principles in mind to ensure the safety and comfort of employees during severe weather:

 • If the work and equipment (such as with a laptop computer and mobile phone) allow, be flexible in work locations.
-Allow employees to work in a more comfortable space or from home.
+Allow employees to work in a more comfortable space, including at home, where feasible.

 • If feasible, allow employees to use their accrued vacation leave or, if appropriate, sick leave.